Gokul-J/IRCTC-App/README.md

 This is a Demo Railway Ticket Booking Platform using MERN...

+Persistent User Authentication has been implemented using JWT.

 To Run the App locally, follow the steps;

 ### Requirements: